 Impressions are taken of the prepared tooth using a digital intraoral scanner and sent to the dental lab where your crown will be made out of a high-quality ceramic material.

 At the end of your first appointment, a temporary crown will be placed to protect your tooth while the lab is working on the permanent crown.
-Once your permanent crown is complete, you’ll stop by for a second appointment so that your dentist can permanently attach the new crown to your tooth.
+Once your permanent crown is complete, you’ll stop by our South Austin office for a second appointment so that your dentist can permanently attach the new crown to your tooth.

 A dental bridge uses two dental crowns to suspend a pontic, or false tooth, in the gap where a natural tooth has been lost.
 A metal appliance is often placed to attach the false tooth to the crowns.
 A dental bridge can prevent your other teeth from shifting over time and last for years.